the-nippy/react-native-slidepicker/README.md

 a rendered view, will replace the view that contains the [confirm]、[cancel] buttons.

-you should bind the ref , and call `getResult` method to get the result of the picker.
+you should provide the ref , and call `getResult` method to get the result of the picker.
 [`getResult method`](#getresult)

 ## Method

-if you custom the header,then you have to call `getResult` method by ref to get result.
+if you custom the head, then you have to call `getResult` method by ref to get result.

 <hr id="getresult"/>

 ### `getResult()`

-unless you use customed header，or you should use `confirm` method. you can get the result by this function ,just like the following:
+unless you use customed header，or you should use `confirm` method. you can get the result by this function , just like the following:

 ```JSX
 export default class PickerTest extends Component {